The University of Florida Department of Surgery welcomes your application to the General Surgery Residency.

 After careful review by the Department’s Selection Committee, selected applicants will be invited for an interview.
 If you are offered an interview, you will be contacted by e-mail to select a date for your interview.
 Please be sure to include your e-mail address as part of your ERAS application.
 Decisions related to the offer of an interview will not be made until mid-October at the earliest.
 Please do not contact the office with inquiries related to application status.

 Interviews are typically scheduled between November and January.
 Interviews are by invitation only.

-For information about the General Surgery Residency Program at the University of Florida that is not available on this website, please contact Ashley Beavers, MHA.
+For information about the General Surgery Residency Program at the University of Florida that is not available on this website, please contact Ashley Counts, MHA.

 Sub-internships for 4th Year Medical Students